Police hoping new Concord Mills policy cuts down on mall disorder

 CONCORD, N.C.
-(FOX 46 CHARLOTTE) – Police in Concord say troublesome teens have been a significant issue for several years at the Concord Mills Mall.
+(FOX 46 CHARLOTTE) – Police in Concord said troublesome teens have been a significant issue for several years at the Concord Mills Mall.

 Police Chief Gary Gacek is applauding the decision by mall management to install new supervisory rules for teenagers.